Nyerguds/MobiusMapEditor/MANUAL.md

 Land types indicate which cells of the map tilesets are passable to different types of units, and which cells can be built on.
 They will be showm as hashed pattern when placing down a Map object, and can be permanently enabled under "View" → "Extra indicators" → "Map land types", or simply by pressing F3.
 Once enabled, the hashing will be shown both on the map and on the map tool window preview.

-The colors for the different land types can be configured in the config file; see "Colors and transparency" below.
+The colors for the different land types can be configured in the config file; see [Colors and transparency](#colors-and-transparency) below.
 These land types exist in the games:

 * Clear: Passable for land units, and can be built on.
 Normally only shown on placement previews, but if the Extra Indicators option is enabled, it will also be visible on the map tool window.
 Its default color is white.
 * Beach: Passable, but can't be built on.
 Its default color is yellow.